 How then do we compute the causal effect of X on Y for a specific value w of W?
-W may represent, for example, the level of posttreatment pain of a patient, and we might be interested in assessing the effect of X on Y for only those patients who did not suffer any pain.
+W may a patient's preexisting pain (a consequence of a disease's severity, V), represent, for example, the level of posttreatment pain of a patient, and we might be interested in assessing the effect of X on Y for only those patients who did not suffer any pain.
 Specifying the value of W amounts to conditioning on W = w, and this, as we have realized, opens a spurious path from X to Y by virtue of the fact that W is a collider.

 The answer is that we still have the option of blocking that path using other variables.
-For example, if we condition on T, we would block the spurious path $X \to W \leftarrow Z \leftarrow T \to Y$, (left arrow) even if W is part of the conditioning set.
+For example, if we condition on T, we would block the spurious path $X \leftarrow V \rightarrow W \leftarrow Z \leftarrow T \rightarrow Y$, even if W is part of the conditioning set.
 Thus to compute the w-specific causal effect, written P(y|do(x), w), we adjust for T, and obtain